 Passing the pipe with John Deutschendorf

-That doesn't mean, though, that the drugs were harmless.
+This doesn't mean that the drugs were harmless.
 Although the scenes in "Reefer Madness" that show immediate addiction arising from a puff or two have correctly been relegated to the realm of low comedy, it's also true that to the more insecure hippies the drug aspect could be the end-all and be-all of their existence.
 If you had no life, no friends, and no future, then it was easy to fall prey to the solace of drugs.
 Then it was a short trip from being an all-you-need-is-love flower child to an all-I-want-is-dope dopehead.
 Or just a plain "head".

 The term "head" was sometimes used to refer to any hippie.
 But the term really should apply only to the hard-core user.
 An early chronicler of Haight-Ashbury life was once told by an informant that he hadn't taken anything that day.
 Well, he told her when pressed, only a couple of "ups" (speed or amphetamines) and some "grass" (marijuana).
 In his own mind, that didn't count.
 Although the author seemed to think her friend was taken from the midcut of the hippie population, the use of speed (avoided by many hippies) suggests he was indeed a bonafide head.